 The purpose of this annex is to provide guidance for uniform administration of a management of change process for OQ programs.
 Consideration of the following characteristics is important to determine whether the requirements of the rule have been met:

-1) identification of the methods used to communicate changes to affected individuals;
+1) Identification of the methods used to communicate changes to affected individuals;

-2) means of ensuring that affected personnel are kept up-to-date on current requirements of the OQ program;
+2) Means of ensuring that affected personnel are kept up-to-date on current requirements of the OQ program;

-3) changes to the OQ plan and revisions to the plan are made and communicated to affected stakeholders.
+3) Changes to the OQ plan and revisions to the plan are made and communicated to affected stakeholders.

 F.3 Management of Change Considerations